 Television appearances include: Valery in The Case for BBC, Curb Your Enthusiasm, Law & Order, The Mysteries of 71st Street, The Sound of Musicals and as a judge on Dancing On Ice.

-Recordings including: I’ve Loved These Days, Pilgrim, The Ruthie Henshall Album, Love Is Here To Stay, Chicago, She Loves Me, Crazy For You, Les Misérables, The Children of Eden and I Love Musicals.
+Recordings include: I’ve Loved These Days, Pilgrim, The Ruthie Henshall Album, Love Is Here To Stay, Chicago, She Loves Me, Crazy For You, Les Misérables, The Children of Eden and I Love Musicals.

 Ruthie’s book So You Want To Be In Musicals was released in 2012.